wmorgan/dcos-docs/1.7/overview/components.md

 ```

 ## Marathon Service
 Marathon shouldn't need any introduction, it's the distributed init system for the DC/OS cluster.
-We run an internal marathon for packages and other DC/OS services.
+We run an internal Marathon for packages and other DC/OS services.

 ```
 [Unit]